Cokile/CCActivityHUD/README.md

 ### Manually

-Add  `CCActivityIndicatorView.h` and `CCActivityIndicatorView.m` to your project.
+Add the .h, .m files in the CCActivityIndicatorView folder to your project.

+Add `ImageIO.framework` to your target.